Does heart disease claim the lives of more men or women each year? Neither, experts say.

 What are female heart disease symptoms?

-Chaparro explains that a big part of the issue is women delay getting help.
+A big part of the issue is women delay getting help, according to Chaparro.
 Their symptoms are different from symptoms experienced by men, so fewer women get diagnosed in time or are misdiagnosed.

 “The classic ‘chest pain’ symptom is not as often what we need to watch for,” she offers.
 “Women tend to experience symptoms including shortness of breath, fatigue and even nausea.
 When there are symptoms of a spreading pain, it is more likely to occur in the neck, jaw or on a woman’s back.”